ppant/ppant.github.io/_posts/2020-09-30-summary_of_september.md

 * Learned how to use [Chow-Liu](https://en.wikipedia.org/wiki/Chow%E2%80%93Liu_tree) tree in joint probability distribution

-I will put detailed post on some of them.
+I will put detailed post on some of these topics.

 Happy end of the month.